Kung Pao Chicken

 It’s salty and savory with a touch of sweetness from brown sugar and a hint of acid from rice vinegar.
 It’s so good I could spoon it over everything.
 This recipe makes plenty of sauce and extra sauce is perfect over rice.

-It’s a very simple sauce with just a handful ingredients.
+The kung pao sauce recipe is very simple with just a handful ingredients.
 All of the ingredients are available at most mainstream grocery stores in the ethnic or Asian section.
 You’ll need:

 - Hoisin sauce